EBISPOT/ols4/README.md

 Then run the test scripts:

 * `./test_dataload.sh` (~1 minute) will test the dataload locally, updating `testcases_expected_output`.
 All you need is Java and Maven.
-* `./test_api.sh` (~15 mins) will test the entire OLS4 stack (dataload → neo4j and solr → api server) using Docker compose to bring up and tear down all the services for each testcase, updating `testcases_expected_output_api`.
+* `./test_api.sh` (~15 mins) will test the entire OLS4 stack (dataload → solr/neo4j → api server) using Docker compose to bring up and tear down all the services for each testcase, updating `testcases_expected_output_api`.
 You need to have Docker and Docker compose installed.

 To run both: